orris27/algorithms/leetcode/README.md

 Memory Usage: **19.5 MB**, less than 17.09% of C++ online submissions for Combination Sum.

 + Sort the candidates and do not search if current element is larger than target.

+## 40. Combination Sum2
+### Approach 1: Backtracking with Pruning
+Runtime: **16 ms**, faster than 42.37% of C++ online submissions for Combination Sum II.

+Memory Usage: **11.1 MB**, less than 31.35% of C++ online submissions for Combination Sum II.

++ Transform combination sum2 problem to combination sum.

 ## 46. Permutations

 ### Approach 1: Brute Force